hz-xiaxz/KagomeDSL.jl/README.md

 If you use KagomeDSL.jl in your work, please cite using the reference given in [CITATION.cff](https://github.com/hz-xiaxz/KagomeDSL.jl/blob/main/CITATION.cff).

-## Contributing

-If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/90-contributing.md) or the [contributing page on the website](https://hz-xiaxz.github.io/KagomeDSL.jl/dev/90-contributing/)

----

 ### Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->